FChia11/gradstudent/content/research/jmp/index.md

 ---
 title: 'Patent Fees and Legal Status among SMEs: Evidence from the America Invents Act'
+notes:
-notes: "\U0001F3C6 Awarded RES Scholars 25; EPIP 2025 Recommendation of Distinction."
+  - "🏆 Awarded RES Scholars 25"
+  - "EPIP 2025 Recommendation of Distinction"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here